An itchy scalp, or scalp pruritus, is a common problem that can cause frustrating symptoms, such as frequent scratching and discomfort.

 - sores on the scalp

-If your scalp itch doesn’t go away in a few days and is accompanied by hair loss, pain, sores, or intense itching, see your doctor.
-An itchy scalp due to a fungal infection, lice, and some other conditions won’t go away without medical treatment.
+If the itchiness doesn’t go away in a few days and is accompanied by hair loss, pain, sores, or intense itching, see your doctor.

 In addition to a physical exam, your doctor may take a scraping of your scalp.
 In a lab, skin cells can be tested for the presence of fungi, bacteria, or lice.
 However, most doctors can diagnose the cause of your itchy scalp through a careful examination and review of your medical history.